-As a state-designated Primary Stroke Center, University Medical Center of Princeton at Plainsboro (UMCPP) is your trusted source for stroke care.
+As a state-designated Primary Stroke Center, University Medical Center of Princeton (UMCP) is your trusted source for stroke care.
 We have proven we have the expertise, technology and skill to diagnose and treat people who experience strokes.

-From acute care in the Center for Emergency Care through rehabilitation and home care, University Medical Center of Princeton at Plainsboro has developed a comprehensive protocol to fully address the many complex needs of individuals ho have had a stroke.
+From acute care in the Center for Emergency Care through rehabilitation and home care, University Medical Center of Princeton has developed a comprehensive protocol to fully address the many complex needs of individuals who have had a stroke.
 This protocol for stroke treatment and recovery was carefully designed by a multidisciplinary team of healthcare professionals.

 Our goal is to help each patient resume life after stroke as quickly as possible.

 Setting High Standards for Stroke Care